cathay4t/kindle-weather/README.md

    initial login, then change root password, change ssh config to allow wifi login, set as auto start, reboot.

-### Allow cron running in suspend mode.
-**Skip this if you have USB cable always connected to your kindle.**

- * Execute `mntroot rw`
- * Execute `sed -i -e 's/1216/1152/' /etc/kdb.src/luigi/system/daemon/powerd/suspend_levels`
- * The `1152` here means the 7th bit(start from 0) as 0 which allows crontab
-   in suspend mode.
-This is purely based on my guess, but it works. :)

 ### Install weather display script
  * Edit the `URL` in `display-weather.sh` by pointing to your own http server.
  * Create folder `mkdir /mnt/base-us/weather`.